A REVIEW OF MINOR INCIDENTS, WILLIAMS MIX, & YOUNG THOMAS BY C. J. BRADBURY ROBINSON

-The complicated publication history is described in the review.
-However, at that time, these three books were only available as CDs.
+Originally accepted for publication in San Diego, California in 1970-72, the complicated publication history of these three books is described in the review.
+However, at that time, they were only available as CDs.
 Minor Incidents has since been republished as a book in Words for Love Perhaps (2015), and Young Thomas and Williams Mix in More Please No More (2011).
 All are available from the author’s website, www.cjbr.co.uk.

 Every Christmas Eve, millions temporarily join the ranks of high-church homosexuals and tune-in to the BBC’s global broadcast of “Lessons & Carols” from Cambridge U’s King’s College Choir, thus seasonally indulging – and at a safe and legal distance – in ’philias Anglo and pedo.
 In C.J.
 Bradbury Robinson’s Minor Incidents, Cambridge and one of its famous choirs are like the Hollywood Strip in the oeuvre of Dennis Cooper – scene of decadent, dangerous, and smoldering homoerotics.

 Or rather, literary precedent demands saying that Cooper’s Los Angeles recalls Robinson’s Cambridge – because Robinson’s book, then titled Crocodile of Choirboys, was published in pre-skateboard, pre-Punk 1970; published, as it happens, by the Los Angeles pulp-porn press Phenix Books (an imprint of the famous Greenleaf).
 Crocodile became an underground classic, and inspired William Burroughs to pen the introduction to Robinson’s subsequent Williams Mix, which was purchased by Olympia Press – publisher of Lolita, The Story of O, and Naked Lunch.